focuslabllc/craft-cheat-sheet/readme.md

 ## Change Log

+**Mar 20th, 2017: 1.2.1**

+- Fixed a bug where plugin wouldn't enable/disable due to file name error.

 **Dec 24th, 2016: 1.2.0**

 - Initial release as a proper plugin and not a single twig template.